Skip to main content

 Sustainability Courses

-This course will explore legal and policy developments pertaining to climate change.
-Approaches considered will range in jurisdictional scale, temporal scope, policy orientation, regulatory target, and regulatory objective.
-Although course readings and discussions will focus on existing and proposed responses to climate change, the overarching aim of the course will be to anticipate how the climate change problem will affect our laws, our organizations, and our lives in the long run.
+This course will explore legal and policy developments pertaining to climate change with an overarching aim of anticipating how the climate change problem will affect our laws, our organizations, and our lives in the long run.

-This is a framing course for sustainability and business.
-Sustainability, as a topic area and discipline of study, is exceptionally broad, poorly defined, and overlapping with many other business disciplines.
-Therefore, this course is designed to establish a common understanding of sustainability and business for students as they enter their second year of study.
-It will also introduce a broad set of tools, frameworks, standards, and guidelines that are in practice today.
-Although this course explores details of sustainability strategy implementation, it is designed to link sustainability to the overall business drivers and is therefore relevant for any potential investor, corporate manager, entrepreneur, or consultant.
+This course is designed to establish a common understanding of sustainability and business and introduces a broad set of tools, frameworks, standards, and guidelines that are in practice today.
+The course explores details of sustainability strategy implementation and is designed to link sustainability to overall business drivers.

 This list represents current and planned program content.
 Exact course lineup and/or titles may change.